-Music History 10-11:
+Musical History 11:

 This is a general survey of the evolution of music from the earliest times to the end of the nineteenth century, laying particular stress upon the composers of the classical period.
-The work consists of lectures, supplemented by material from the text, collateral readings, and the note book work.
-Two hours per week.
-Credit, four semester hours.
+The work consists of research work, notebook work, and Balzell's History Music text.
+Three hours per week.
+Credit, three semester hours.